Samy Bengio: Professional activities

+He is a co-author of Torch, the ancestor of PyTorch, one of today's two largest machine learning frameworks.

-Bengio is also an editor of the Journal of Machine Learning Research.
+Bengio is an editor of the Journal of Machine Learning Research.

 Personal life

 Samy Bengio was born to two Moroccan Jews who emigrated to France and Canada.
-He is the brother of Turing Award winner Yoshua Bengio.
-Both of them lived in Morocco for a year during their father's military service in Morocco.
+His brother Yoshua is a Turing Award winner.
+Both of them lived in Morocco for a year during their father's military service there.
 His father, Carlo Bengio, was a pharmacist who wrote theatre pieces and ran a Sephardic theatrical troupe in Montreal that played Judeo-Arabic pieces.
 His mother, Célia Moreno, is also an artist who played in one of the major theatre scenes of Morocco that was run by Tayeb Seddiki in the 1970s.